 When a router interface is configured with an IPv4 address and is activated with no shutdown command, the following two routing table entries are automatically created:

-- C- Identifies a directly-connected network which is automatically created when an interface is configured with an IP address and activated.
+- C- Identifies a directly connected network which is automatically created when an interface configured with an IP address and activated.

-Figure 2 describes the routing table entries on Rawalpindi for the directly-connected networks 192.168.3.0, 192.168.4.0 and 192.168.10.0 These entries were automatically added to the routing table when these interfaces were configured and activated with no shutdown command.
-Local interface entries did not appear in routing tables previous to IOS Release 15.
+Figure 2 describes the routing table entries on Rawalpindi for the directly connected networks 192.168.3.0, 192.168.4.0 and 192.168.10.0 These entries were automatically added to the routing table when these interfaces were configured and activated with no shutdown command.
+Local interface entries did not seem in routing tables previous to IOS Release 15.
 The IOS version of the router Rawalpindi is 12.4. so Its does not display local interface entries.

 Remote Network Routing Table Entries